 Building trusting, responsive relationships with children is the most important part of a teacher's work.
 Observation is the key to knowing a child.
 Purposeful observations are a part of a teacher's everyday practice.
 Assessments occur within the context of reciprocal communication with families and with sensitivity to the cultural context in which the children develop.
-Teachers plan open ended learning experience tailored toward a learning standard and take anecdotal observation notes throughout the day for each child.
-Assessment results are used to benefit children by informing sound decisions about children, teaching, and program improvement.
+Teachers plan open ended learning experiences tailored toward a learning standard and take anecdotal observation notes throughout the day for each child.
+Assessment results are used to benefit children by informing sound decisions about children and teaching.
+It is used to inform the development of our curriculum as well as the creation of individual and group instructional supports in the classroom.
+The assessment data is grouped and evaluated for use in program improvement.
+Decisions about program policies and procedures, staff professional learning plans, and a variety of other areas are influenced by the data collected.
+Teachers are trained on the program's assessment process and tool upon hire and are provided the opportunity for continued learning and coaching as a part of the program's professional development plan.
+Families are welcome to ask questions or share concerns about how the assessment methods we utilize will meet their child's needs.